sherstoi/wallet/README.md

 `curl -X POST "http://localhost:8080/wallet/player/12345" -H "accept: */*" -H "Content-Type: application/json" -d "{ \"amount\": 1001, \"id\": 23457}"`

-For testing purposes I'm loading player with id `12345` to H2 so you can check endpoints output.
+For testing purposes I'm loading player with id `12345` to H2 on application startup so you can check endpoints output.

 ## Requirements
 - Atomicity was implemented with java `synchronized` mechanism